Allegheny-Computer-Science-312-F2020/finalproject-Nathandloria/writing/report.md

 Plot:

 ![image](img/q_3.png)

+***Conclusion***:

+Upon reviewing the results of the query, there does not seem to be any correlation between the extensiveness of a countries railway system and the extensiveness of their highway system.
+For the majority of countries, the ratio of length of railways (km) to length of highways (km) is very similar.
+This means that the one of the only factors that really effects the length of highway and railways systems in a country is the size of it's land mass.

 **Does a higher fertility rate correlate with a higher AIDS prevalence rate among adults?
 If so, how many countries are affected by this in the data set?**